GMLC-TDC/HELICS/docs/developer-guide/ci-cd-infrastructure.md

 - The tests can be run locally on a developer machine in the same environment
 - Old build environments can be used for binary compatibility, such as CentOS 6 for releases.

-To avoid long build queues, commits to `master` and `develop` will be tested with more configurations, while PRs and commits to other branches may be tested on a smaller set of platforms.
-PRs and commits to `master` should run a full set of tests on all supported platforms to help ensure that it is always ready for a new release.
+To avoid long build queues, commits to `main` and `develop` will be tested with more configurations, while PRs and commits to other branches may be tested on a smaller set of platforms.
+PRs and commits to `main` should run a full set of tests on all supported platforms to help ensure that it is always ready for a new release.
 Jobs that run for PRs and all commits are marked with `[commit]`, while jobs marked with `[daily]` are only run daily on the `develop` branch.
-A tag of `[master]` indicates that the job is only run for commits and PRs to master.
+A tag of `[main]` indicates that the job is only run for commits and PRs to main.

 If more extensive testing is needed for a commit or branch, certain keywords can be included in the commit message to trigger additional builds for commits or in the branch name to trigger them for